 Woody was the ninth child of twelve born to Tommy Hunter and Margaret Jordan Hunter on

-To send flowers in memory of Woodrow Hunter, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Woodrow Hunter, please visit our Heartfelt Sympathies Store.

 March 15, 1934, in Sardis, Alabama.
 He was a loving and devoted husband, father, brother,